tang0226/tang0226/README.md

 And I'm a learning programmer and hobbyist aspiring to use my God-given skills for His kingdom.

 #### Languages
-I've learned HTML, CSS, and JS, as well as a bit of React and Django I also use Python for [Project Euler](https://github.com/tang0226/projectEuler).
+I've learned HTML, CSS, and JS, as well as a bit of React and Django.
+I also use Python for [Project Euler](https://github.com/tang0226/projectEuler).

 #### Projects